Employee rights for medicinal cannabis patients (Australia)

 Medical cannabis has been legal in Australia since 2016.
 However, patient numbers started to grow rapidly in 2019 and we now have over 35,000 active patients.
 Since legal medical cannabis has become more popular, an increasing number of patients and potential patients have begun to worry about their employment rights.
 Patient-employees from various industries wonder whether they can get fired for using medical cannabis.
 There’s also a lot of fear about cannabis drug testing at work.

 While we understand that cannabis, whether legal or illegal can be used as medicine, in this article we are focussed on legal medical cannabis and employee rights.
 So, if you’re in Australia and have a script from a doctor, the information in this article will apply to you.

-To help patients interested in learning more and starting a conversation with their employer, honahlee partnered with the Australian law firm, Chamberlains, to create a document that outlines the process for employees and employers.
-The document provides an overview of your rights as an employee and highlights what to look for in your company’s workplace policies.
+To help patients interested in learning more and starting a conversation with their employer, honahlee partnered with the Australian law firm, Chamberlains, to create a document that outlines the process for employees and employers to manage cannabis in the workplace.
+The document provides an overview of your rights as an employee and highlights what to look for in your company’s policies.

 We’ve also included a decision tree to help you know when it’s best to speak with your employer.
 We’ve also included a drug declaration sheet which you can get your medical practitioner to sign and present to your employer to support your conversations about your prescription and use.